chi0tzp/KineticX-Downloader/README.md

 Dataset videos will be saved under the directory `Kinetics<version>/`.
 It is expected that some videos will not be available for downloading.
 This may happen for various reasons (e.g., due to an unexpected error of PyTube or due to unavailability of the YouTube video).
 A error log file will be created as soon as a video download error occurs, and will store all YouTube IDs of the videos that have not been downloaded (`Kinetics<version>_<subset>_errors.log`).
 After download process is complete, you may re-run it for attempting to download the videos that have failed (if a video has been downloaded successfully will be omitted).

+## TODO

+- [ ] Add script for extracting frames from downloaded video.
+In the meantime, you may take a look at [here](https://github.com/chi0tzp/PyVideoFramesExtractor).